The Vegan & Vegetarian Guide to Reykjavik

 “No price is too great to pay for inner peace,” are the words of Sri Chinmoy, a spiritual teacher whose philosophy inspires a global group of meditators who happen to run a selection of vegetarian cafés and restaurants in cities around the world.

-One of these establishments is Kaffihusid Gardurinn, also known as Ecstasy's Heart Garden, nested in the center of Reykjavik for two decades.
+One of these establishments is Kaffihusid Gardurinn, also known as Ecstasy's Heart Garden, nestled in the center of Reykjavik for two decades.

 Before 2015, Gardurinn was the only completely vegetarian joint in town and is still considered by many to be the best vegetarian restaurant Reykjavik has.
 With a diverse menu that changes weekly, there are many great homemade options to choose from.

-Kaffihusid Gardurinn offers a soup of the day, which is vegan, as is the accompanying bread.
+Kaffihusid Gardurinn offers a vegan soup of the day, as does the accompanying bread.
 The staff is always careful to ask you if you prefer butter or hummus as a spread.

 They also offer a fabulous selection of desserts – just ask which ones are vegan, and they’ll tell you.
 For a simple, homemade dining experience at economical prices, head on to Ecstasy's Heart Garden and feel the love and enlightenment.